 We were initially formed as a limited liability company under the laws of the State of Delaware and converted to a Delaware Corporation in August 2020.
 In connection with our conversion to a Delaware corporation, each of our outstanding shares of the members of the limited liability company was converted into shares of capital stock.
-On the date of conversion, the following conversions of limited liability shares took place: (i) each Series Seed convertible preferred unit converted into one share of Series Seed convertible preferred stock, (ii) each Series A convertible preferred unit converted into one share of Series A convertible preferred stock, (iii) each of the common units issued by the limited liability company (each a "Common Unit") was converted into one share of common stock, and (iv) each outstanding convertible note converted into a SAFE with a corresponding investment balance as the converted convertible notes.
+On the date of conversion, the following conversions of limited liability shares took place: (i) each Series Seed convertible preferred unit converted into one share of Series Seed convertible preferred stock, (ii) each Series A convertible preferred unit converted into one share of the common units issued by the limited liability company (each a "Common Unit") was converted into one share of common stock, and (iv) each outstanding convertible note converted into a SAFE with a corresponding investment balance as the convertible notes.